 Like the N95 respirators, the half-face respirators filter the ambient air to remove contaminants (such as infectious aerosols).
 Therefore, the fit of the face piece is a critical feature.
 Individual wearers need to be fit tested to the mask (they come in several sizes, similar to the N95s).
 Also, these respirators offer a bit more resistance to breathing than the N95 and require medical clearance to wear.

-Limitations of their Use in the Healthcare Environment
+Limitations of their Use

 Emergency Use of Uncertified Respirators